ebosas/microservices/README.md

 * Stores cache in Redis
 * Uses React for front end development
 * Builds with Docker
-* Deployed as containers on AWS
+* Deployed on AWS with CI/CD

 ![](demo.gif)